jiju278/webinar_organizer/README.md

   - Check that we're not already registered
   - Send a confirmation e-mail
   - Send an e-mail to the organizer
+- Feature: Cancel its reservation
+  - Check that we're already participating
+  - Send a confirmation email
+  - Send a confirmation email to the organizer

 # Installation